fordsfords/hist/README.md

 Values at "size" and above are counted, and contribute to the average, but are not bucketed.

-# USAGE
+## USAGE

-The hist.c module contains a structure and four API functions (from hist.h):
+The hist module contains a structure and four API functions (from "hist.h"):
 ````C
 struct hist_s {
   uint64_t *buckets;